 Pioneering drummer Ginger Baker, best known for his role in the late ’60s supergroup Cream died Sunday in England at the age of 80.

-Baker’s Facebook account published the following message Sunday morning:
+Baker’s Facebook account published this message Sunday morning.

 Baker’s style influenced many heavy metal drummers much to his dismay.
 The notoriously cantankerous drummer, in a 2015 Forbes interview, when asked about his influence on the metal genre, had this to say: